-As noted in our November 2022 nSight on The Power of 'Doing' Human Understanding, we held a series of diverse focus groups to find out.
+As noted in our November 2022 nSight on The Power of 'Doing' Human Understanding in Pediatric Care, we held a series of diverse focus groups to find out.
 Participants highlighted many behavioral signs of Human Understanding - things like 'recognize me as ME' and 'see the big picture of my life.'
-Overall, their responses paint a clear picture of what consumers and patients are asking for:
+Overall, their responses paint a clear picture of what consumers, patients, and their families are asking for: